How UT and Rice conspired to help UH join the SWC

 “Harry, are y’all still interested in joining the Southwest Conference,” Royal asked.
 Fouke said the question “took me aback.
 I almost dropped my coffee.”

 Yeoman remembers it slightly differently.
-Coach recalled years later that he was in Fouke’s office, pondering what to do with their future scheduling when the AD’s secretary knocked on the door.
+Years later, Coach recalls being in Fouke’s office, pondering what to do with their future scheduling, when the AD’s secretary knocked on the door.

 “She told Harry, ‘Darrell Royal wants to talk to you.’
 He got on the phone, and as they talked, I could see Harry’s face start to change,” Yeoman said.
 Yeoman told this story many times over the years.